Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Q- How to calculate surcharge rate?

-To compute the surcharge, begin by determining the income tax, which equals 30% of the taxable income, totaling Rs.
+To compute the surcharge, begin by determining the income tax on the amount totaling Rs.
 18 lakh.
 With an applicable surcharge rate of 10%, the surcharge amount is calculated as 10% of Rs.
 18 lakh, resulting in Rs.
 1.8 lakh.